crspybits/SMSyncServer/README.md

 ## 2) MongoDb installation

-* SMSyncServer makes use of Mongo.
-Current tests are using v3.0.7 running on Mac OS X. You can [find Mongo here](https://www.mongodb.org).
-After installation a script to start Mongo is at `Server/Code/Scripts/startMongoDb.sh`
+* SMSyncServer makes use of MongoDb to store file meta data and locks.
+Current tests are using [mLab](https://www.mlab.com) as an add-on service through [Heroku](https://heroku.com).
+You can [find MongoDb here](https://www.mongodb.org).

 ## 3) Server installation

 * The SMSyncServer server makes use of Node.js.
-Current tests are using v5.1.0 on Mac OS X. You can find [Node.js here](https://nodejs.org/).
+Current tests are using v5.1.0 on [Heroku](https://heroku.com).
+You can find [Node.js here](https://nodejs.org/).

-* Create your own `client_secret.json` file (See `Server/Code/client_secret.json`).
+* Create your own `googleClientSecret.json` file (See `Server/Code/googleClientSecret.json`).
 It’s currently a symbolic link and must be replaced.
 The info in this file is from [Google Sign In](https://developers.google.com/identity/sign-in/ios/).
-Its structure as follows:
+See also the file `Server/Code/startOnHeroku.sh`.
+The structure of `googleClientSecret.json` is as follows:

-### `client_secret.json`
+### `googleClientSecret.json.json`

             {
               "installed": {